home-assistant/home-assistant.io/source/_components/keba.markdown

 ### Request New Data `keba.request_data`

-The service `keba.request_data` send data update requests to the charging station.
+The service `keba.request_data` sends data update requests to the charging station.

 ### Request New Data `keba.set_failsafe`